scottsen/morphogen/STATUS.md

 - Production-ready cross-domain composition

 **What This Enables:**
-- Write `.kairo` programs using any of 500+ operators
+- Write `.morph` programs using any of 500+ operators
 - Type-safe cross-domain connections (field → agent, geometry → audio, molecular → field, etc.)
 - Physical unit validation at runtime
 - Rate-aware composition for audio/visual/physics sync